-Thomas had previously been detained in psychiatric hospital under the Mental Health Act 1983.
+Thomas had previously been detained in a psychiatric hospital under the Mental Health Act 1983.
 His challenging behaviour continued when he moved to Elm House.

 He has received NHS Continuing Healthcare (CHC) funding since 2009.
-In 2018, the NHS Clinical Commissioning Group (CCG) reviewed Thomas’s eligibility for NHS CHC funding.
+In 2018, the NHS Clinical Commissioning Group (CCG) reviewed Thomas’ eligibility for NHS CHC funding.
 Using the Decision Support Tool (DST), the Nurse Assessor recommended that Thomas was no longer eligible for fully-funded care.

 She advised Jeremy that the DST assessment was accurate and that Thomas no longer met the eligibility criteria for NHS CHC funding.